Behind the ‘Line

 Your RELENTLESS Reading List

 Looking for your next read?
 Complement our Relentless public programs with this book list, curated by playwright Tyla Abercrumbie and compiled with commentary by dramaturg Katie Jacobsen.
-They Were Her Property Stephanie E. Jones-Rogers Stephanie Jones-Rodgers pens an important and bold argument, bringing to light the true role that white women played in the horrors of American slavery.
-They Were Her Property argues that slave-owning white women profited and used the slave market for both ...
+They Were Her Property Stephanie E. Jones-Rogers Stephanie Jones-Rodgers pens an important and bold argument, bringing to light ...

 Read More >